This tutorial is part 1 of 5 in this series.

 Interacting with GitHub's GraphQL API

-Secondly, you can use a more generic client in form of an application.
-GraphiQL is one of those clients to make GraphQL requests either as integration in your own application or as a standalone application.
-The former can be accomplished by setting up GraphiQL directly in your application.
-However, the latter may be more convenient for you by using GraphiQL as standalone application.
-It’s a lightweight shell around GraphiQL that can be easily installed on the command line or manually by downloading it.
+There are two common ways to interact with the GitHub GraphQL API without writing any source code for it.
+First, you can use GitHub’s GraphQL Explorer.
+You only need to sign up with your GitHub account to perform a query or mutation to their GraphQL API, and its a good way to simplify you first experience.
+Second, you can use a generic client in the form of an application.
+GraphiQL is a client that makes GraphQL requests as integration or as a standalone application.
+The former can be accomplished by setting up GraphiQL directly in your application; the latter may be more convenient for you by using GraphiQL as standalone application.
+It’s a lightweight shell around GraphiQL that can be downloaded and installed manually or by the command line.

-This tutorial is part 1 of 3 in this series.
+This tutorial is part 1 of 5 in this series.

 Did the article help you?
 Share it with your friends on social media , support me on Patreon, become a React developer with my books